arshadziban/AI-Vision-Collection/Object Detection/License Plate Recognition/README.md

 # License Plate Recognition using YOLO11

 This project demonstrates license plate recognition using the YOLO11 model, trained with the Ultralytics YOLO library.
-The model is trained on a dataset and used for detecting license plates in images.
+The model is trained on a dataset and used for detecting license plates in images and videos

 ## Features
 - Uses YOLO11 for license plate detection